Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 ## Folder Structure

-Regardless of role and connection type a consistent folder structure is used, you will find the deployed files in the following locations:
+Regardless of role and connection type a consistent folder structure is used, you will find the installed files in the following locations:

 | Path | Purpose |
 | :--- | :--- |